Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Do not choose Amazon first if:

-• You are launching a brand whose differentiation is identity, not product specification
+• You’re launching a brand whose differentiation is identity, not product specification

-• You do not yet have a trademark registered
+• You don’t yet have a trademark registered

 • You cannot absorb the 15% referral fee at your current unit cost and margin structure

-• You are not prepared to manage counterfeit risk and listing hijacking actively
+• You’re not prepared to actively manage counterfeit risk and listing hijacking

 Common Platform Mistakes UK Clothing Startups Make

-1. Launching on Amazon before establishing brand identity on Shopify A brand that has not established a clear visual identity and customer proposition will find that Amazon’s constraints make that establishment significantly harder — because there is no brand environment in which to build it.
+Launching on Amazon before establishing brand identity on Shopify.
+A brand that hasn’t established a clear visual identity and customer proposition will find that Amazon’s constraints make that establishment significantly harder, because there’s no brand environment in which to build it.

 Fix: launch on Shopify first.
 Build the brand world, the customer relationship, and the email list.
-Bring that identity to Amazon as a secondary channel when it is established.
+Bring that identity to Amazon as a secondary channel when it’s established.

-2. Treating Amazon advertising as optional New Amazon listings without advertising spend do not rank.
-The organic search ranking that established Amazon sellers have built over years is not accessible to a new listing without paid traffic to accelerate it.
+Treating Amazon advertising as optional.
+New Amazon listings without advertising spend don’t rank.
+The organic search ranking that established Amazon sellers have built over years isn’t accessible to a new listing without paid traffic to accelerate it.

 Fix: budget Amazon PPC at £300 to £600 per month for the first 90 days on the platform.
 Treat it as a customer acquisition cost in the unit economics model, not a marketing expense.

-3. Not registering a trademark before listing on Amazon A successful Amazon listing without a registered trademark is a listing without Brand Registry protection.
-Counterfeit sellers and listing hijackers specifically target high-ranking ASINs without brand protection.
+Not registering a trademark before listing on Amazon.
+A successful Amazon listing without a registered trademark is a listing without Brand Registry protection.

-4. Using the same imagery for Amazon and Shopify Amazon’s product listing requirements favour white-background hero images with the product filling 85% of the frame.
+Using the same imagery for Amazon and Shopify.
+Amazon’s product listing requirements favour white-background hero images with the product filling 85% of the frame.
 Shopify’s conversion optimisation favours lifestyle and editorial photography that communicates brand world.

-Fix: produce both image types in the same photography session — one set of clean white-background product images for Amazon compliance, one set of editorial lifestyle images for Shopify and social.
-The marginal cost of capturing both in one shoot is low; the cost of reshooting is high.
+Fix: produce both image types in the same photography session, one set of clean white-background product images for Amazon compliance, one set of editorial lifestyle images for Shopify and social.

-5. Setting different prices on Amazon and Shopify without an explicit strategy Amazon’s pricing algorithm monitors price parity across channels.
-If your Shopify store runs a discount that makes the Shopify price lower than your Amazon listing, Amazon may suppress the Buy Box on your Amazon listing — reducing your sales velocity precisely when your Shopify campaign is at its most active.
+Setting different prices on Amazon and Shopify without an explicit strategy.
+Amazon’s pricing algorithm monitors price parity across channels.
+If your Shopify store runs a discount that makes the Shopify price lower than your Amazon listing, Amazon may suppress the Buy Box on your Amazon listing.

 Fix: decide your pricing strategy before launching on both channels.
 Either maintain price parity, or accept that Shopify promotions will affect Amazon ranking, and schedule promotions accordingly.